launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

     3. Select **Command Prompt** from the list

 > [!NOTE]
-> On Windows 11, or if you have manually installed Windows Terminal, you will see the Command Prompt open within it
+> On Windows 11, or if you have manually installed **Windows Terminal**, you will see the Command Prompt open within it

 ## 3. **Installing OpenVPN Connect Client**
   - In order to install the current version of the OpenVPN Connect client (version 3.4.9 as-of the time of this documentation), follow the steps below